galetaire/spahousing/pages/posts/cost.md

 The **first chart** shows the ratio between the housing price and the construction cost.
 A higher ratio means the construction sector has higher profit margins (note that a big part of these profit margins are in fact tax payments).
 In this regard, the year 2006 had the highest margins and 1997 the lowest ones.

+The **second chart** shows the year over year evolution of construction costs, in percentage.

+The **third chard** shows the distribution for new homes built, whether if they are Single Family houses or Condominiums.

 # Data sources

 - Number of units per type and m², Single Family (_unifamiliar_) and Condominiums (_en bloque_) (_6.Visados de dirección de obra: Obra nueva, ampliación y/o reforma.
 Nº de viviendas y superficie media según tipo de obra y destino principal._): [Link](https://www.fomento.gob.es/BE/?nivel=2&orden=09000000)